Lifestyle habits can cause stains to build up up on the outside of the teeth and make them look darker than they once were.

 What struck most about this whitening toothpaste is the zingy minty freshness that was left in my mouth after use and the slightly grainy and gritty texture.

-For the sake of clarity, this toothpaste can potentially whiten your teeth, but it is not whitening through the process of staining or bleaching your teeth with any chemical agents, but instead cleaning them better and more effectively to remove surface stains.
+For the sake of clarity, this toothpaste can potentially whiten your teeth, but it is not whitening through the process of bleaching your teeth with any chemical agents, but instead cleaning them better to remove surface stains.

-It is a bit of a silly analogy, but imagine a white car.
+It is a bit of a silly analogy but imagine a white car.
 This white car drives through muddy puddles.
-The white paint on the car is now q black brown colour where the mud dries onto the car.
+The white paint on the car is now a black brown colour where the mud dries onto the car.

-This white car is your teeth, and the mud is the tea, coffee, red wine, food and smoking that your teeth are exposed to.
+This white car is your teeth, and the mud is the tea, coffee, red wine, food and smoking that you expose your teeth too.

-Now you could argue you could have the car repainted but that is expensive and involves having a professional do the job.
-This re-painting is getting your teeth whitened.
+Now you could argue you could have the car repainted but that is expensive and involves having a professional do the job, it would look good and be whiter though!

 Oral-B claim that within just 3 days this paste is proven to reduce surface stains by up to 100%.
 I am unable to confirm or deny this fact under the conditions of my trial.

 For some people, this may well be possible.

 You would likely have to have heavy staining and a poor oral hygiene routine prior to using this paste, I think to achieve such rapid results.

 If you really want ‘whiter’ teeth there is only one real option and that is to have them professionally whitened.
 No toothpaste is going to take a set of yellow teeth to be pearly white gnashers.